-Martin Collins acknowledges that it may sometimes appear that people outside the church seem to have fewer problems and anxieties, having been spared Satan's onslaught of temptation and deception.
+It may sometimes appear that people outside the church seem to have fewer problems and anxieties, having been spared Satan's onslaught of temptation and deception.
 The Scriptures have the capacity to forewarn and forearm us against Satan's wiles—if we have the sense to use them.
 Some individuals futilely regret that God had not called them sooner, preventing them from attaining years of productive overcoming.
 They are now obsessed with the thought "if only."
 To become miserable in the present for a mistake in the past is foolishness.
 It is a waste of energy to be concerned about things that cannot be changed by us.
 To dwell on the mistakes of the past causes failure in the present.
 The apostle Paul came into "the Way" very late, born out of due time, but he made up for lost time instead of wallowing in hopeless regret.
 The Parable of the Workers in the Vineyard indicates that quality of service is more important than length of service.
 God is not unfair in His remuneration for service.
 The vineyard requires laborers, not loiterers.
 It is not the time of your entry into the church that matters—what matters is that you are in the Church.
 God has chosen us at our optimum time.
 Let us pursue a relationship with Jesus Christ, following His example, becoming a master of our subject, with our words matching our actions, understanding and knowing human nature, mastering our emotions, and dedicating ourselves to doing God's work.
 In the evening of our life, we dare not lag in diligence or service to the body of Christ.

 So often today’s Christians give the impression that they are dejected and depressed.
 Certainly, some would almost give the impression that to become a Christian means you face many problems that never worried you before.
 So, looking at things superficially the man of the world comes to the conclusion that you find happier people outside the church than inside the church.